lawrie/blackicemxbook/SaxonSoc/SaxonSoc.md

 }
 ```

-The pcf file is not generated for you, but the report does list all the top-level port names, which makes creating the pcf file easier/
+The pcf file is not generated for you, but the report does list all the top-level port names, which makes creating the pcf file easier.

 ## Generating the SoC

-In the SaxonSoc repository, the synthesisc files for a specific board are in the hardware/synthesis/<board-name> directory and the verilog is generated in the hardware/netlist directory.
+In the SaxonSoc repository, the synthesis files for a specific board are in the hardware/synthesis/<board-name> directory and the verilog is generated in the hardware/netlist directory.

-To generate a Blackice Mx Soc, you do, with your board plugged in:
+To generate a BlackiceMxMinimal Soc, you do, with your board plugged in:

 ```sh
 cd hardware/synthesis/blackicemx